ysndr/MSc-Thesis/chapter/evaluation.md

 The quantitative evaluation focuses on the performance characteristics of NLS.
 As described in [@sec:eval-methods-quantitative] a tracing module was embedded into the NLS binary which recorded the runtime together with the size of the analyzed data, i.e., the number of linearization items [@sec:linearization] or size of the analyzed file.
+This section will first introduce the dataset before looking at the general performance and finally looking into particular cases.

 #### Dataset

 The underlying data set consists of 16760 unique trace records.
 Since the `textDocument/didOpen` method is executed on every update of the source, it greatly outnumbers the other events.
-The final distrubution of methods traced is:
+The final distribution of methods traced is:

 | Method                    | count | linearization based |
 | ------------------------- | ----- | ------------------- |